kohkimakimoto/altax-chef/README.md

 ## Requirement

-I tested the following environments.
+I tested it on the following environments.

 * CentOS6
 * PHP5.4